PramodValavala-MSFT/architecture-center/docs/cloud-adoption/governance/design-guides/small-to-medium-enterprise/governance-mvp.md

 # Fusion: Small to Medium Enterprise – Additional technical details regarding the Governance MVP

-The following outlines the implementation of the initial Corporate Policies for this Governance Journey, to support the initial narrative.
-Before implementation it is advised that the reader review, modify, and integrate those artifacts into decision making processes.
+This article outlines the implementation of the initial corporate policies for this governance journey.
+Those policies are described in the previous article, [Initial corporate policy behind the governance strategy](.corporate-policy.md).
+Before implementation, it is advised that the reader review, modify, and integrate those artifacts into decision making processes.

-The core of this governance MVP is the [Deployment Acceleration](../../configuration-management/overview.md) discipline.
+The core of this governance minimum viable product (MVP) is the [Deployment Acceleration](../../configuration-management/overview.md) discipline.
 The tools and patterns applied at this stage will enable the incremental evolutions needed to expand governance in the future.

 ## Governance MVP (Cloud Adoption Foundation)

 Rapid adoption of governance and corporate policy is achievable, thanks to a few simple principles and cloud-based governance tooling.
 These are the first of the three Cloud Governance Disciplines to approach in any governance process.
 Each will be expanded upon in this article.

-To establish the starting point, this article will discuss the high-level strategies behind Identity Baseline, Security Baseline, and Deployment Acceleration that are required to create a Governance MVP (Minimum Viable Product), which will serve as the foundation for all adoption.
+To establish the starting point, this article will discuss the high-level strategies behind Identity Baseline, Security Baseline, and Deployment Acceleration that are required to create a Governance MVP, which will serve as the foundation for all adoption.

 ![Example of Incremental Governance MVP](../../../_images/governance/governance-mvp.png)